xenonzx/mapstruct-example/README.md

 5. map product to product dto while the `name` property maps to `productName` in the dto

 task two map dto to product
+1. use inherited mapping
+2. use spring as component model

 ideas
 use nested mapping
 use expressions